Cross-validation: what does it estimate and how well does it do it?: What prediction error are we estimating?

 \subsection{Data splitting}

 Perhaps the simplest way to estimate prediction error is to split the data into two disjoint sets, one for training and one for estimating the prediction accuracy.
 The previous results also shed light on the properties of data splitting.
-In particular, we will show that when estimating prediction error with data splitting, one should \emph{not} re-fit the model on the full data, because this incurs additional variance that invalidates the confidence intervals for prediction error.
-We make this precise next.
+In particular, we will show that when estimating prediction error with data splitting, refitting the model on the full data incurs additional variance that can make the confidence intervals slightly too small, even asymptotically.
+This is not a cause for practical concern, but it is another manifestation of the fact that linearly invariant estimators are estimating average prediction error, and $\err_{XY}$ contains additional, independent variation.
+We report on the details in Appendix~\ref{app:data_splitting}.